Have you ever sewn a pillow before? It’s easier than you think!

 But…..as I looked at it over the Christmas period I thought to myself yes not bad but I can do much better than this and I decided to have another go at it.
 This time taking a little more care and including white pom-poms to it to jazz it up a bit.

-(my daughter even went as far to say that it looked shop bought!)
+(my daughter even went as far as to say that it looked shop-bought!)

 1. Cut Out Pattern Pieces